hansenp/diachrscripts/docs/index.rst

 In ``diachrscripts``, we implemented analysis and visualization methods in Python modules that can be used in scripts and Jupyter notebooks to study interactions with respect to imbalances in the four read pair counts.
-This tutorial provides an overview of the entire workflow, from downloading the paired-end data, through the initial processing with ``Diachromatic``, calling of unbalanced interactions with ``UICer.py``, pooling interactions from different replicates with ``pooler.py`` up to the various analyzes in Jupyter notebooks.
+This tutorial provides an overview of the entire workflow, from downloading the paired-end data, through the initial processing with ``Diachromatic``, pooling interactions from different replicates with ``pooler.py``, calling of unbalanced interactions with ``UICer.py``, to various analyses in Jupyter notebooks.

 .. toctree::
    :maxdepth: 2